 10. Business Phone

-Getting a separate business phone number for your Alaska LLC is also a good idea in order to keep your cell phone or home phone number off those pesky “public record” websites.
+Getting a separate business phone number for your Alaska LLC is also a good idea in order to keep your actual number private from those pesky “public record” websites.

 Alaska State Agencies

 Corporations, Business & Professional Licensing